Rebecca Blasband

-Rebecca Blasband (born July 8, 1967) is an American singer-songwriter, screenwriter, and television personality known as a cast member on The Real World: New York, the first season of MTV's reality television show The Real World.
+Rebecca Blasband (born July 8, 1967) is an American television personality and singer-songwriter, known as a cast member on The Real World: New York, the first season of MTV's reality television show The Real World.

 Early life and education

 Rebecca Blasband was born and raised in New Hope, Pennsylvania, to a psychiatrist father and a German immigrant mother who runs an antique store in Philadelphia, to which her family moved to when Blasband was 13.
 She attended Tisch School of the Arts at New York University and worked as an actress with playwright David Mamet's theater company.
 Returning to music, she formed a band with Adam Schlesinger, the leader of Ivy, saying of the group's sound, "It was sort of Manchester-pop stuff.
 But after a while I started getting into Bob Dylan and things like that, and my direction kind of changed."

 Career

 The Real World

 In 1992, Blasband, then 24, was cast in The Real World: New York, the first season of MTV's long-running reality television series, The Real World, for which she was paid $2,500.
 She learned about the show from an acquaintance who was a casting director for it.

 She was later cast in the 2021 reunion series, The Real World Homecoming: New York, in which the original cast were reunited in the same New York loft they originally lived in.
 After watching a clip from the original series in which Blasband and castmate Kevin Powell got into a heated debate about racism, the two again discussed the topic.
 Blasband reacted badly to criticisms from other castmates about her views on the topic, and walked off of the show in episode three.